MSiam/Few-Shot-Learning/readme.md

 <div><img src="cl.png" width="50%" class="img-responsive" alt=""> </div>

-Y label is 0 for similar class samples, and 1 for dissimilar.
-D_w is the distance function that is euclidean distance.
+Y label is 0 for similar class samples, 1 for dissimilar, and D is the euclidean distance.
 So the loss will decrease the distance D when the samples are from the same class, on the other hand when they are dissimilar it will try to increase D with a certain margin m.
 The margin purpose is to neglect samples that have larger distance than m, since we only want to focus on dissimilar samples that appear to be close.

 #### Triplet Loss
 A better extension on the contrastive loss idea is to use a triplet network with triplet loss [5].
 The triplet network inspiring from the siamese networks will have three copies of the network with shared weights.
 The input contains an anchor sample, a positive sample and a negative sample.
 The three output embeddings are then fed to the triplet loss [5]:

  <div><img src="triplet.png" width="50%" class="img-responsive" alt=""> </div>

-X is the anchor sample, X+ is the positive sample, X- is the negative sample, D_w is the distance function and m is the margin.
+X is the anchor sample, X+ is the positive sample, X- is the negative sample, D is the distance function and m is the margin.
 It is basically decreasing the distance between the anchor and its positive sample while at the same time increasing its distance to the negative sample.
-Why this is better than Contrastive loss, cause ...

 #### Summary
 To sum it up there are three things to think of when desiging your method :